chrisburtner/Differential-Expression-Analysis/README.md

 ```
 htseq-count [options] <alignment_files> <gff_file>

-htseq-count -f sam $sam_name GCF_000002985.6_WBcel235_genomic.gff -t gene > $sam_name.features.txt
+htseq-count -f sam $sam_name GCF_000002985.6_WBcel235_genomic.gtf -t gene > $sam_name.features.txt
 ```
-This will count the reads for one sample.
+This will count the reads for one sample per gene.
 Replace `$sam_name` with the SAM file for each sample.

 ### 5. Build count matrix using bash commands